skurhse/bass/README.md

 # 🐟 bass

-`Bass` is a collection of hypertext [DevOps](https://en.wikipedia.org/wiki/DevOps) flashcards made to help reinforce comprehension.
+`Bass` is a collection of hypertext [DevOps](https://en.wikipedia.org/wiki/DevOps) flashcards made to reinforce comprehension.

 Navigate bass using the GitHub [Table of Contents button](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) on the upper right (☰).